What Is Hard Hat Expiration and How To Read The Expiry Date

 By carefully decoding these symbols, you can effectively determine the manufacture date of your safety helmet and, consequently, its probable expiration date.
 It’s a valuable skill that can enhance safety measures and ensure your personal protective equipment remains effective and reliable.

-How To Extend The Life Of Your Hard Hat
+Some Tips On How To Extend The Life Of Your Hard Hat

 While it’s expected that a hard hat will endure wear and tear during its service on a work site, there are several steps you can take to help prolong its lifespan.
 Here are some practices to keep your hard hat in the best condition possible: